nautobot/nautobot-app-nornir/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: ✨ Feature Request
-about: Propose a new feature or enhancement for nautobot-plugin-nornir
+about: Propose a new feature or enhancement

 ---

 ### Environment
-* Python version:  <!-- Example: 3.7.7 -->
-* Nautobot version:  <!-- Example: 1.0.1 -->
+* Nautobot version:  <!-- Example: 1.4.0 -->
-* nautobot-plugin-nornir version:  <!-- Example: 1.0.0 -->
+* nautobot-plugin-nornir version:  <!-- Example: 0.1.0 -->

 <!--
     Describe in detail the new functionality you are proposing.